 - Family cruise: Whether you’re a single parent who wants to treat your kids to a spectacular first cruise, or you’re a family hoping to bond while setting sail, there’s a cruise for you.
-No matter the shape and size of your family, you’ll enjoy onboard activities such as Hasbro©, The Game Show, family entertainment that gives you and your kids time with favorite childhood characters and games.
+No matter the shape and size of your family, you’ll enjoy family entertainment that gives you and your kids time with favorite childhood characters and games.
 Younger kids will love Seuss at Sea®, whimsical activities for the youngest kids and young at heart.
 You can’t beat the complimentary kids’ clubs and programs organized into age-appropriate groups that let you have some much deserved alone time while the kids have fun.
 Enjoy Camp Ocean™ for 2- to 11-year-olds, Circle C® for 12- to 14-year-olds and Club 02® for 15- to 17-year-old teens.
 Stay in Family Harbor Staterooms for an extra-special family-themed experience near the Family Harbor Lounge.
 Kids can play, eat free in most onboard specialty restaurants, and have one free evening of Night Owls babysitting.

 What Do You Envision Doing on Board?